 What can turn a seemingly perfect ocean-rich planet into an uninhabitable desert wasteland?
-Two future space explorers (played by Cas Anvar and Cara Gee of "The Expanse") aim to find out in "The Habitable Zone: Scorched Earth Enigma," a science grounded sci-fi video from the NASA’s Universe of Learning project.
+Two future space explorers (actors from "The Expanse") aim to find out in "The Habitable Zone: Scorched Earth Enigma," a science grounded sci-fi video from the NASA’s Universe of Learning project.
 While the story is a work of fiction, the ideas are pulled directly from current exoplanet science and vetted by astronomers and education specialists.

 This video appropriately comes at a time when NASA celebrates the 50th anniversary of the Moon landing, and looks forward to our return to the Moon, an important first step in sending humans to Mars.
 Inspired by this commitment to science and exploration, "The Habitable Zone: Scorched Earth Enigma" lets us imagine what future astronauts might face if we someday move beyond the Moon and Mars to visit worlds that orbit other stars (exoplanets).